-Please note: You will be requested to leave your bags outside your cabin this evening.
+Please note: You will be requested to leave your bags outside your cabin on the final evening of your cruise.
 This allows the cruise team to collect your luggage in the early morning ahead of your disembarkation, without disturbing you in the early hours.